uqlibrary/technology-training/R/ggplot2_intermediate.md

       gapminder <- ...

+Explore the dataset
+  str()

+  Exercise 4 - check if your country is in the dataset

 ### Layers used in ggplot2

  ggplot(data = <dataset>, mapping = aes( <x, y, fill, colour, shape, size>)) +